wpdas/reactive-singleton/README.md

 You can implement the Singleton class as usual.
 After implementing the class, you have to use the first important hook here, it is 'createSingleton()'. createSingleton hook returns the necessary methods to make your service (singleton) works within React, they are:

-- `useWatcher`: Watch the changes that are being made inside the singleton.
+- `useWatcher`: Watches the changes that are being made inside the singleton.
 A "done" method is provided, you must call it when the necessary data is updated so that, React will be notified.
 This function supports sync and async calls.

 - `setValue`: You must pass your singleton as parameter to this function.